Graduate Students

 Sri Lakshmi Vedantam

-Sri is a second-year graduate student in the Sociology Ph.D.
+Sri is a third-year graduate student in the Sociology Ph.D.
 Program at Portland State University, with a background in Population Studies, holding an M.Phil. and M.Sc.
 Her research interests include population dynamics and their implications for development, health, social networks, aging, technology, environment, and inequalities.
 Her goal is to contribute to a more equitable and sustainable world, harmonizing human society with our environment.
 Passionate about contributing valuable insights to these societal issues, she is excited to collaborate with the academic community at Portland State University.
 She can be reached at srilakv@pdx.edu.

 First-Year PhD Students